-107 The plants under stress condition are likely may be affected by high concentrations of pollutants.
-The growth in plants or any other living organisms affected directly or indirectly in the 108 109 presence of heavy metals [16].
+The plants under stress condition are likely may be affected by high concentrations of pollutants.
+The growth of plants or any other living organisms affected directly or indirectly in the presence of heavy metals [16].
 Lead is a toxic heavy metal.
-In present study, the effect different 110 concentrations of lead on root, shoot, seedling length and seedling dry weight of an important bean 111 crop cowpea (Vigna unguiculata) were recorded.
-Kasim et al., [17] also showed that lead treatment at 112 150 mM produced significant physiological, photosynthetics and utltra structural changes in seedlings of Vigna unguiculata.
-The seedling growth parameters of cowpea responded differently to lead 113 114 treatment at higher concentration as compared to control.
-High percentage of decrease in shoot growth of cowpea at 40-60 ppm lead treatment provided evidence that the treatment of lead in excess 115 116 was inhibitory to plant growth and development.
-In present study, a significant decrease in number of 117 leaves and leaf area of cowpea at 100 ppm lead treatment was also observed.
-Excessive amount of toxic element usually caused reduction in plant growth [18].
-The permeability of metals can decreased 118 the growth of plants.
-The reduction in the seedling growth of V. unquiculata with the increase in 119 120 concentration of lead in the immediate environment provides further evidence that the lead in excess 121 may be inhibitory to plant growth and development.
-Toxic metal ions enter cells by means of the same uptake processes as essential micronutrient metal ions.
-The amounts of metal absorbed by a plant 122 depend on the concentrations and speciation of the metal in the soil solution.
-Excessive 123 124 concentrations of metals result in phytotoxicity [19].
-Similarly, drastic decrease in seedling growth of 125 Vigna radiata (L.) Wilczek cv.
+In the present study, the effect of different concentrations of lead on the root, shoot, seedling length and seedling dry weight of an important bean crop, cowpea Vigna unguiculata L. were recorded.
+Kasim et al. [17] also showed that lead treatment at 150 mM produced significant physiological, photosynthetic and ultra structural changes in seedlings of Vigna unguiculata L.

+The seedling growth parameters of cowpea responded differently to lead treatment at a higher concentration as compared to control.
+The high percentage decrease in shoot growth of cowpea at 40-60 ppm lead treatments provided evidence that the treatment of lead in excess was inhibitory to plant growth and development.
+In the present study, a significant decrease in the number of leaves and leaf area of cowpea at 100 ppm lead treatment was also observed.
+An excessive amount of toxic elements usually caused a reduction in plant growth [18].
+The permeability of metals can decrease the growth of plants.
+The reduction in the seedling growth of V. unguiculata L. with the increase in the concentration of lead provides further evidence that the lead in excess may be inhibitory to plant growth and development.
+Excessive concentrations of metals result in phytotoxicity [19].
+Similarly, a drastic decrease in seedling growth of Vigna radiata (L.) Wilczek cv.
 Pusa Baisakhi in the presence of 1.0 mM lead acetate [20].
-The root 126 elongation tests have been used to evaluate the damage caused by toxic compounds [21] and many

-127 species including cabbage, lettuce, carrot, cucumber, tomato and oats have been recommended for 128 the phytotoxicity test [22].
-The roots are normally has the ability to supply water and nutrients to the 129 plants.
-They are also required to produce hormones, which may regulate the growth and performance 130 of both root and shoot [23].
-In present study, the root growth of V. unguiculata was found highly decreased at 80 ppm lead concentration.
-These findings are also agree with the work of [24] and 131 132 reported that a low concentration of 1 μM lead (Pb) reduced root, shoot growth of cowpea (Vigna unguiculata).
-The primary site of Pb2+ toxicity was the root, caused severe reductions in root growth, 133 loss of apical dominance, the formation of localized swellings behind the root tips.
-134
+Root elongation tests have been used to evaluate the damage caused by toxic compounds [21] and many species including cabbage, lettuce, carrot, cucumber, tomato and oats have been recommended for the phytotoxicity test [22].
+The roots have the ability to supply water and nutrients to the plants.
+They are also required to produce hormones, which may regulate the growth and performance of both root and shoot [23].
+In the present, the study, the root growth of V. unguiculata L. was found to be highly decreased at 80 ppm lead concentration.
+These findings also agree with the [24] who reported that a low work of concentration of 1 μM lead (Pb) reduced root, shoot growth of cowpea (Vigna unguiculata L.).
+The primary site of Pb2+ toxicity was the root, where it caused severe reductions in root growth, loss of apical dominance and the formation of localised swellings behind the root tips.

-The significant decrease in seedling dry weight of V. unguiculata due to metal toxicity of lead was also recorded.
-The treatment of lead in V. unguiculata provided evidence that the trace element in nutrient medium if present in excess may be inhibitory to plant growth and development especially at more than 60 ppm.
+The significant decrease in seedling dry weight of V. unguiculata L. due to the metal toxicity of lead was also recorded in the present work.
+The treatment of lead in V. unquiculata L. provided evidence that the trace element in the nutrient medium when present in excess may be inhibitory to plant growth and development especially at a concentration greater than 60 ppm.
 Toxicants accumulate in the plant when soluble forms are present in high quantities.
 The exact amount of accumulation depends upon the solubility of the pollutants in the soil [25].
-The biomass production of V. unguiculata was initially non significant and decreased and with increasing the lead concentrations upto 100 ppm significantly.
+The biomass production of V. unquiculata L. was initially non-significant and decreased and significantly with increasing the lead concentrations up to 100 ppm.
+Heavy metals at higher concentrations are toxic to plant growth [26] by modifying metabolic processes, oxidative stress in plants [27] and excessive accumulation in plant tissue may disturb the physiological processes such as inhibition of root growth recorded in Vigna mungo (L.) [28].